 She co-managed NASA Goddard Space Flight Center Career Center for 5 years.
 Federal, non-profit and private sector clients from many industries request her motivating speaking and workshop for staff development and for national conferences on leadership, career management and job search.
 Anne actively researches work issues for “over 50” clients and holds a certificate in Online Job Search and Reputation Management (Career Directors International).
 Contact Anne at firstname.lastname@example.org.

-Brian Hutchison, Ph.D., LPC, CCCE is an Associate Professor and Chair of the Department of Counselor Education at New Jersey City University, USA.
+Brian Hutchison, Ph.D., LPC, CCCE is a member of the core faculty in counselor education at Walden University.
 Dr. Hutchison received his doctorate degree in Counselor Education & Supervision from Pennsylvania State University and has worked as a career, school, and mental health counselor and clinical supervisor.

 Dr. Hutchison is the President of the Asia Pacific Career Development Association (APCDA), Editor of the Asia Pacific Career Development Journal, and Treasurer of the National Career Development Association (NCDA).

 Brian’s scholarship is infused into three primary scholarship areas: international issues in career/ school counseling, career theory and practice integration, and counselor training/ education broadly defined.
 He has more than four dozen journal publications pertaining to school and career counseling theory, international career development, social justice and cross-cultural communication, and specific counseling interventions.
 Dr. Hutchison is a Contributing Editor for the book International Practices of Career Services, Credentialing and Training.